-Women in STEMM Australia gratefully acknowledges Dr Fiona Tan, a Postdoctoral Fellow in the Head and Neck Cancer Signalling laboratory at the Peter MacCallum Cancer Centre, for creating this work and generously donating it in honour of International Women’s Day.
+Women in STEMM Australia gratefully acknowledges Dr Fiona Tan, now a Field Medical Advisor at Pfizer, previously a Postdoctoral Fellow in the Head and Neck Cancer Signalling laboratory at the Peter MacCallum Cancer Centre, for creating this work and generously donating it in honour of International Women’s Day.

 Dr Tan’s current research focuses on identifying preventative strategies as a means to pinpoint signs of early cellular changes related to the development of head and neck cancer.